Code-Institute-Submissions/CrankyCat-Loves-Coding-K.YOGA/README.md

   Colour psychology teaches that colours have a big influence on people’s behaviors and moods.
 Well-selected colours can convince users to take action and purchase products or sign up for your mailing list.

 * Features

+  - **Navigation Bar**

+    The navigation bar is designed to be simple and legible.
+Positioned under the logo on the top to help visitors find what they are looking for.
+Also a sticky navbar will be designed to help visitors to navigate the site more efficiently.
+Navigation links will be underlined to indicate which page they are on.
+Hovering over navigation links will apply a white background to the content indicating it has been selected.

+  - **Booking button**

+    A Booking button will be added to each page to allow any potential customers to book a class easily.
+Once they click on the button, they will be taken to the booking page.

+  - **Social links**

+    The social links will be added at the bottom left to allow our potential customers to connect with the site on social media.

 * Style elements
 * Create a wireframe
 * Technology stack